emhuo/cerebellum-font/README.md

 ## ✨ - Overview

 A clean monospaced pixel font designed with care for retro game interfaces, code editors, and terminal use.
-A more polished expansion of a font that I originally created for FontJam on itch.io.
+A more polished expansion of NicoPups, a font that I originally created for FontJam on itch.io.

 #### Key Features
 - 1,744 Glyphs